Q. What programs are offered at Touro University Nevada?

 • Tetanus-diphtheria (Td) immunization within the last 10 years

 Students who are accepted to a program with a clinical component must provide records or proof of immunity to measles, mumps, rubella (MMR), varicella (chickenpox), Polio, Tdap (tetanus, diptheria, and pertussis combo), Hepatitis A and hepatitis B. A Quantiferon Gold Serum Test for Tuberculosis (Results no more than 6 months old) is also required annually.
-Additional blood work may be required.
+Additional immunizations and/or blood work may be required.

 Q. What support services are available on campus?